School visits to Kew Gardens

 The Temperate House is home to 1,500 temperate species from five continents and 16 islands.
 These are some of the world’s rarest and most threatened temperate plants.

 We have over 14,000 trees at Kew.
-Up here students can gain a rare insight into the complex ecosystem of the forest canopy.
+Up here pupils can gain a rare insight into the complex ecosystem of the forest canopy.
 Walk through sweet chestnut, beech, horse chestnut and oak.

 CPD for teachers